 At the time the article was created Behrang Amini had no recorded disclosures.View Behrang Amini's current disclosures

-Septal lines, also known as Kerley lines, are seen when the interlobular septa in the pulmonary interstitium become prominent.
-This may be because of lymphatic engorgement or edema of the connective tissues of the interlobular septa.
+Septal lines, or Kerley lines, are seen when the interlobular septa in the pulmonary interstitium become prominent.
+It may be because of lymphatic engorgement or edema of the connective tissues of the interlobular septa.
 They usually occur when pulmonary capillary wedge pressure reaches 20-25 mmHg.

 Kerley A lines

-These are 2-6 cm long oblique lines that are <1 mm thick and course towards the hila.
-They represent thickening of the interlobular septa that contain lymphatic connections between the perivenous and bronchoarterial lymphatics deep within the lung parenchyma.
-On chest radiographs they are seen to cross normal vascular markings and extend radially from the hilum to the upper lobes.
+These are 2-6 cm long oblique lines that are <1 mm thick and course towards the hila 2.
+They represent the thickening of the interlobular septa that contain lymphatic connections between the perivenous and broncho-arterial lymphatics deep within the lung parenchyma.
+On chest radiographs, they are seen to cross normal vascular markings and extend radially from the hilum to the upper lobes.
+Kerley A lines are less frequent than Kerley B and C lines and are usually not seen in the absence of the other two.
 HRCT is the best modality for the demonstration of Kerley A lines.

 Kerley B lines